Belkasoft was extremely lucky to work on this article with Kevin Stenger, a digital forensic examiner who investigated the case of Casey Anthony.

 Was Casey Anthony guilty?

-This again calls for the necessity of cross-checks in a digital forensic investigation.
-Even if you have a tool and often rely on it, double check its results by using another digital forensic tool, or manually.
+Even if you have a preferred digital forensic tool and often rely on it, double check its results by using another digital forensic tool, or manually.